shxntanu/lesa/README.md

 ## Contribute

 We welcome contributions!
-If you'd like to improve `little-date` or have any feedback, feel free to open an issue or submit a pull request.
+If you'd like to improve `lesa` or have any feedback, feel free to open an issue or submit a pull request.

 ## License